Clara Barker: Career and research

 Barker completed her thesis on thin film coating at Manchester Metropolitan University.
 She then held a post-doctoral position at the Swiss Federal Laboratories for Materials Science and Technology (EMPA) in Switzerland for four years, before she moved to the University of Oxford, where she manages the Centre for Applied Superconductivity within the Materials Department.
-She is also chair of the University's LGBT+ Advisory Group.
+Her current research focuses on creating thin film high temperature superconductors that could be used a resonators for quantum computing devices.

+Barker is currently a Daphne Jackson Trust research fellow and Dean for equality and diversity at Linacre College.
+She is a member of the Royal Society Diversity and Inclusion Committee.
+She was the vice-chair of the university's LGBT+ Advisory Group.
+In 2023, she was featured in place of the Seven Sisters tube station in the Engineering Icons Tube Map.
+In November 2023 she was appointed Inclusion and Diversity Representative by the Institute of Physics, taking over the position from Helen Gleeson.

 LGBT+ advocacy

 Barker is a transgender woman and an advocate for LGBT+ diversity and women in STEM.
-She works with two youth groups in Oxfordshire, Topaz and My Normal.
-She also speaks in local schools on behalf of Stonewall and has helped Oxford City Council run an anti-HBT bullying initiative.
+She works with a youth group in Oxfordshire, TOPAZ.
+She has also spoken local schools on behalf of Stonewall and has helped Oxford City Council run an anti-HBT bullying initiative.
 In 2017, she was featured in a Stonewall poster campaign for Trans Day of Visibility.
 She also led the promotion of the Out in Oxford project, a project which highlights LGBT+ artefacts in museums.
 She has given numerous talks on LGBT+ visibility and diversity in STEM.
 In December 2018 Barker gave a TEDx talk entitled "Why we need to build trust to create diversity in institutions".
 She has also appeared on BBC Victoria Derbyshire and Sky News talking about transgender rights.

 Barker has received several awards for her advocacy.
 In 2017 she was the 795th person to receive the Points of Light award for her work with Out in Oxford her other volunteering.
 Her belief is that role models are necessary in all aspects of life.
 Her representation in STEM has been pivotal for following generations to follow in her footsteps.

 In 2018, she won the staff Individual Champion/Role Model award in the Vice-Chancellor's Diversity Awards from the University of Oxford.